GaidamakUA/MathCatalog/readme.md

 2. Unpack
 3. Open Android Studio
 4. File -> Open
-After initialization you should be able to run the project
+<br>After initialization you should be able to run the project

 ## Used libs
 1. AndroidAnnotations http://androidannotations.org/